 The decision to purchase an LMS is only the beginning.
 There’s more to the process than filling it up with training material.
 You need to follow a carefully designed implementation process by setting goals, planning, and laying out a strategy so that your LMS does what it is meant to do—win over your learners.

-The LMS market is expected to reach $28.1 billion by 2025.
+The global LMS market is expected to reach $28.1 billion by 2025.
 In the UK, too, the market has been growing steadily.
-Among the myriad of options, however, the LMS platforms that are future-ready are the ones that have made huge strides in the areas of Collaborative Learning and social engagement.
+Among the myriad options, however, the LMS platforms that are future-ready are the ones that have made huge strides in the areas of Collaborative Learning and social engagement.
 As you consider our 15 key questions guiding your LMS selection, why not find out more about how Collaborative Learning can help you drive greater outcomes?